sandheepp/go-lang-app/README.md

 # go-lang-app
 A template for golang application intented to be used as a boiler plate.

-This project aims to automate the coding from the input-output level and would take the OpenApi standards for code structuing
+This project aims to automate the coding from the input-output level and would take the OpenAPI standards for code structuing